Schleswig–Holstein question

-The Schleswig–Holstein question (Schleswig-Holsteinische Frage; Spørgsmålet om Sønderjylland og Holsten) was a complex set of diplomatic and other issues arising in the 19th century from the relations of two duchies, Schleswig (Sønderjylland/Slesvig) and Holstein (Holsten), to the Danish crown, to the German Confederation, and to each other.
-The British statesman Lord Palmerston is reported to have said: "Only three people have ever really understood the Schleswig-Holstein businessthe Prince Consort, who is deada German professor, who has gone madand I, who have forgotten all about it."
+The Schleswig–Holstein question (Schleswig-Holsteinische Frage; Spørgsmålet om Sønderjylland og Holsten) was a complex set of diplomatic and other issues arising in the 19th century from the relations of two duchies, Schleswig (Sønderjylland/Slesvig) and Holstein (Holsten), to the Danish Crown, to the German Confederation, and to each other.

-Schleswig was part of Denmark during the Viking Age, and became a Danish duchy in the 12th century.
-Denmark repeatedly tried to reintegrate the Duchy of Schleswig into the Danish kingdom.
-Holstein, just on the other side of the Danish border from Schleswig, was in medieval times a fief of the Holy Roman Empire.
+Schleswig was part of Denmark during the Viking Age, and became a Danish duchy in the 12th century – legally part of Denmark, but in many ways autonomous.
+Denmark repeatedly tried to fully reintegrate the Duchy of Schleswig into the Danish kingdom.
+Holstein, just on the other side of the Danish border from Schleswig, was in the Middle Ages a fief of the Holy Roman Empire.
 From 1460 on, the two had been ruled together by a common Duke, who in practice was also the King of Denmark.
 The Treaty of Ribe, agreed to by the Danish King in order to gain control of both states, seemed to indicate that Schleswig and Holstein were to remain united, though that interpretation was later challenged.

 The Holy Roman Empire was dissolved in 1806.
 The German Confederation, formed in 1815, included Holstein.
-By the early 19th century, Holstein's population was, along with much of Schleswig's, almost entirely ethnically German.
+By the early 19th century, the population of Holstein, as well as that of much of Southern Schleswig, was almost entirely ethnically German.